dbdoan/dbdoan/README.md

 - ⚡ Fun fact: ...
 -->

 😎 Hi there!
-I'm a Senior Computer Science student at the University of Houston with a passion for building innovative and practical tools.
+My name is Danny, I'm a Senior Computer Science student at the University of Houston with a passion for building innovative and practical tools.
 I specialize in Python development and love integrating it with social media platforms like Telegram and Discord to create useful automation, bots, and productivity tools.

 💫 I enjoy developing projects that solve real-world problems and provide value to others, whether it's automating workflows, enhancing communication, or simplifying complex tasks.